US-Canada border restrictions extended until July 21 - WTMJ

 “Even though they are protected from hospitalization the people around them might not be,” Trudeau said.

-The border between Canada and the U.S. remains closed to all nonessential travel.
-The restrictions were announced in March, 2020 in the early months of the pandemic and have been extended every month since.
+The ban on nonessential travel across the Canada-U.S. border was announced in March 2020 and has been extended every month since.

 Even some provinces in Canada remain closed to each other.
-Ontario and Quebec only opened this week for non essential travel between the two provinces.
-And Atlantic Canada will be closed to Canadians from elsewhere in Canada well into July.
+Ontario and Quebec only this week allowed nonessential travel between the two provinces.
+And Atlantic Canada will be closed to Canadians from elsewhere well into July.

 About 70% of eligible Canadians have had at least one dose of vaccine and second doses are ramping up this month and next.
 Canada delayed administering a second dose to get more people a level of protection with the first dose faster and as the country waited for more supply to arrive.

-Canada only started getting U.S. manufactured vaccines in May as the U.S. didn’t allow for exports until then.
-Canada had largely been getting vaccines from Europe until Pfizer doses began arriving from Pfizer’s Michigan plant in May.
+Canada only started getting U.S. manufactured vaccines in May as the U.S. didn’t allow exports until then.
+Canada had largely been getting vaccines from Europe until then.

 Blair noted the government plans to release details on Monday about fully vaccinated Canadians who return to the country.
 The Trudeau government has said it anticipates fully vaccinated Canadian citizens who test negative for COVID-19 will be exempt from two weeks of quarantine when returning to the country in early July.